 Yellowfin tunas, meanwhile, are often found in warmer waters.
 They are easily spotted swimming off the coast of California through Baja and around the northern part of the Channel Islands.
 Their distinguishing features are their conical head and the length of their pectoral fins, which stretch beyond the second dorsal.
 Anglers can catch as much as 400 pounds of this saltwater game fish.
 Harvests are limited to 10 per day, but fishing from 3 AM to 8 AM is said to be a fantastic time for more catches.

 California's yellowfin tuna can weigh up to 200 pounds.
-It is captured in other seas, such as the Atlantic, Indian, and Pacific Oceans.
+Yellowfin tuna is also captured in other seas, such as the Atlantic, Indian, and Pacific Oceans.
 They do not reproduce on the coast of California; instead, they thrive further south in the eastern Pacific.

 Bigeye Tuna

 Bigeye tunas are also found worldwide in warmer areas.
 With a lifespan of seven or eight years, they usually visit California from June to November.
-Because they swim far below the surface in the daytime, they are fairly difficult to spot, with a good number of them taken by accident.
-Most taken in Southern California weigh 50 to 100 pounds.
+They swim far below the surface in the daytime, they are fairly difficult to spot, with a good number of them taken by accident.
+Most Bigeye Tuna get taken from fishing deep sea in Southern California and weigh anywhere from 50 to 100 pounds.

 A Tuna Haven in San Diego